-Still, even with his wins somewhat diminished over two former champions who were identical in age at 36, the in-ring experience was far more valuable than any criticism he received for facing them.
+Still, even with his wins somewhat diminished over two former champions who were identical in age at 36, the in-ring experience he gained was far more valuable than any criticism he received for facing them.

 “I been in there with some wizards,” explained Garcia.
 “Erik Morales was a wizard, Zab Judah too.
 They were in their late 30s but their experience was something you could learn off.
 You’re going to school that night.
 I definitely been in there with some legends and I learned a lot from those guys.
 Everything that I learned has been leading me to this fight.”

 “This fight,” that Garcia alludes to is the crescendo in his 13 year boxing career.
 In Spence Jr., Garcia faces who many believe is not only the top dog in his division, but one of the very best in all of boxing.
 Big fights and intimidating opponents is nothing new to him though.
 Garcia has shown up in big spots several times over in his career and left the squared circle with his hand raised.
 He’s also come up short.
 Memories that still haunt him to this day.

 In August of 2015, after unifying titles at 140 pounds and winning every meaningful bout placed in front of him, Garcia (36-2, 21 KOs) made the more comfortable trek north to 147 pounds.
 With a fresh face in the welterweight waters, Garcia was called out by seemingly everyone and it didn’t take long before he answered the call.